Phase Transition in Taxi Dynamics and Impact of Ridesharing: Limitations and Universality of Numerical Simulations

 Many aspects of the dynamics of taxi-sharing strongly depend on the actual booking and route-matching algorithm, that determine whether or not two trips will be shared.
 In our simulation, a simple greedy algorithm is used, so that two routes will be shared if the detour time for each of the shared party will not exceed a certain cut-off time based on the shortest path routing, and the cut-off time is the only parameter in our algorithm.
 In addition to that, we also introduce the parameter of the commuters' willingness to share their ride, which is the probability that the trip will be shared, given that all other criteria for route-matching based on the stated algorithm are satisfied.
 We believe such a simple model is sufficient in capturing the most salient effects of taxi-sharing on taxi dynamics, and the effects could be universal.
 This is because the taxi dynamics is mainly affected by the percentage of trips that actually shared, especially if we ignore detailed individual-level experience of taxi-sharing.
 Different algorithms and different parameters in the algorithm will just alter the percentage of shared trips, given the same level of willingness for the commuters to share.
-Plots in Fig.(\ref{sharedependence1}) and Fig.(\ref{sharedependence2}) may thus be shifted along the x-axis, but the overall dependence and trend of the plots should be qualitatively the same.
+Plots in Fig.(\ref{sharedependence1}) and Fig.(\ref{sharedependence2}) may thus be shifted along the x-axis (for example if we allow the detour time to be longer for longer trips), but the overall dependence and trend of the plots should be qualitatively the same.

 We also simplify our simulation by limiting each $P_t^\alpha$ to contain only one commuter, and each taxi to have a maximum of two commuters on board.
 Such simplification can be easily relaxed, and even generalized to the cases for adaptive shuttles with vehicles in the form of mini-van or buses.
 If three or more $P_t^\alpha$ can share the ride, the routing matching algorithm and the simulation will be technically more complicated but conceptually equivalent to the cases we simulated in this paper.
 While detailed studies of real-time adaptive shuttle services based on our simulation platform will be presented elsewhere, for taxi services our extensive numerical simulation shows that this simplification does not affect the universal features discussed in this paper.